junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas finds rogue reaper Ajay, tries to go purgatory as angel but fail to leviathans (Naomi: took a lot angels to fetch Cas)

 Dean is so tired.
+His body does not weary, but his mind is way too overloaded.

-He doesn't know the days and months, there is no sun and moon, there is no time.
-There is just hunting and hunted, killing and killed.
-His mind blurred with the repetition of the same movement -- being attacked from all directions, individually or in group, then his body goes into autopilot mode to fight.
-He doesn't even need to think much about any movement, and given time, the monsters would all become a pile of flesh and blood in his feet.
+He doesn't know the days and nights, there is no sun or moon, there is no time.
+There is just hunting and hunted, chasing and chased, killing and killed.

+His mind blurred with the repetition of the same movement -- being attacked from all directions, individually or in group, at once or in turn, then his body goes into autopilot mode to fight.
+He doesn't even need to think much about any movement, and given time, the monsters would all become a pile of flesh and blood by his feet.
 Sometimes even himself is surprised that he's the last one left standing.
 But call it survival instinct or whatever, he's fighting his way out.

 There must be a way out.
 Dean tells himself.

 If the past thirty years of living this life teaches him anything, it's the fact that any problem can have a solution.
-And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just got to find the solution to leave here and fix himself.
+And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just get to find the solution to leave here and fix himself.
 And hopefully, fix Sam too.

 The last glint of memory flashes by and he sees Sam's face twitching as he was bitten, and later, as he was being killed.

 And fix Cas too, now that he really think about it.
-There is something wrong with Cas too, without seeing him for almost a year, the things he said about not having the luxury of caring about torturing a kid, whatever angel civil war thing that is going on, they'll figure that out too, together.
+There is something wrong with Cas too, without seeing him for almost a year, the things he said about not having the luxury of caring about torturing a kid, or caring about anything, it seems.
+Whatever angel civil war thing that is going on, they'll figure that out too, together.
 Once he's back.

 God, so many problems.

-Dean waves the new bone blade he just grabbed from a dead vampire, feeling its weight in his hands.
-Having a real weapon gives him such a huge comfort.
+Dean waves the new bone blade he just grabbed from a dead vampire, feeling its weight in his hands, sensing some comfort for having a real weapon finally.

 "Okay," He tells himself.
 "One thing at a time then."

-He spots a stream at the edge of the wood, and starts following it moving downstream.
+He spots a stream at the edge of the woods, and starts following it, moving downstream.

 <br>